cjakuc/CS32_Graphs_Projects/projects/adventure/README.md

+### adv copy 2.py is my best solution so far.
+The path and moves of my best traversal so far are in best_traversal.txt (956 moves!)

 ## Description

 You are provided with a pre-generated graph consisting of 500 rooms.
 You are responsible for filling `traversal_path` with directions that, when walked in order, will visit every room on the map at least once.